Tokyo Olympics could be cancelled, warns IOC member Dick Pound

-The Tokyo Olympics could be cancelled if it proves too dangerous to hold the event because of the coronavirus.
+The Tokyo Olympics could be cancelled if it proves too dangerous to hold the event because of the global outbreak of coronavirus.

-Canadian official Dick Pound, an International Olympic Committee member since 1978, estimates there is a three-month window – or even two-months – to decide the fate of the Tokyo Games, meaning a decision could be put off until late May.
+Canadian official Dick Pound, an International Olympic Committee member since 1978, estimates there is a three-month window – or even less, maybe just two months – to decide the fate of the Tokyo Games.

+That window means a final decision on the fate of the sporting extravaganza can be delayed until late May – although it will only get more complicated as the opening day nears.

-If the IOC decides the games cannot go forward as scheduled in Tokyo, “you’re probably looking at a cancellation,” he said.
+If the IOC decides the games cannot go forward as scheduled in Tokyo, then a postponement is unlikely.

-The viral outbreak that began in China two months ago has infected more than 80,000 people globally and killed over 2,700, the vast majority of them in China.
+The viral outbreak that began in China two months ago has infected more than 80,000 people globally and killed more than 2700, the vast majority of them in China.

-But the virus has gained a foothold in South Korea, the Middle East and Europe, raising fears of a pandemic.
-Japan itself has reported four deaths.
+But in recent days the virus has gained a foothold in South Korea, the Middle East and Europe, raising fears of a pandemic.
+Japan has reported four deaths.

-Pound encouraged athletes to keep training.
-About 11,000 are expected for the Olympics, which open July 24, and 4,400 are bound for the Paralympics, which open August 25.
+Mr Pound encouraged athletes to keep training.
+About 11,000 are expected for the Olympics, which open on July 24.
+There are a further 4400 bound for the Paralympics, which open August 25.

-“As far as we all know, you’re going to be in Tokyo,” Pound said.
+“As far as we all know, you’re going to be in Tokyo,” Mr Pound said.

 “All indications are at this stage that it will be business as usual.
 So keep focused on your sport and be sure that the IOC is not going to send you into a pandemic situation.”